VikSn0w/pro-g-ramming_challenges_v4/1.Easy_Green/145_ASCII_Digital_Clock/README.md

-# 66: Text to Hexadecimal/binary
+# 145: ASCII Digital Clcok

-Converts a given string to Hexadecimal/binary
+Shows a Digital Clock with ASCII Characters